Mount Isarog: Indigenous history

-Mount Isarog has been the ancestral territory of the indigenous Isarog Agta people for thousands of years prior to the arrival of the Spanish.
-They are one of the first inhabitants in the entire Philippines and are of Negrito origin.
+Isarog Volcano has been the ancestral territory of the indigenous Isarog Agta people for thousands of years prior to the arrival of the Spanish.
+They were among the first inhabitants in the entire Philippines and are of Negrito origin.
 They are a group of Aeta people with a distinct language and heritage unique from others.

 Legal history

 It was made a public land through the Proclamation No. 157 on March 28, 2015.
 Towns around it is classified as timberland forest with an area of 13433 ha.

 On August 17, 1935, General Frank Murphy established the Mt.
 Isarog Forest Reserve which reduced the size of the area to 10,112.
 But it was revoked by President Manuel L. Quezon when he signed Proclamation No. 293 titled "Establishment of Mt.
 Isarog as a National Park."

 The Earth Summit of 1992 prompted the creation of the National Integrated Protected Area Programme.
 A five-year (1995-2001) intervention plan was enacted.
-On June 20, 2002, by virtue of Proclamation No. 214, Mt.
+On June 20, 2002, by virtue of Proclamation No. 214 signed by President Gloria Macapagal-Arroyo, Mt.
 Isarog became a protected area under the natural park.

-Eruption history

-Pyroclastic flows originating from lava dome collapses have occurred during the Holocene, one of which has a calibrated radiocarbon date of about 3,500 BCE.
-In 2020, a group of geologists from Partido State University discovered that Isarog also erupted around 4,300 years ago after a charcoal overlain by thick block-and-ash flow deposits was found.
-The charcoal was sent to the United States for radiocarbon dating.
-This new information about the eruptive history of Isarog was presented at the 2020 Virtual GeoCon, a convention of geologists organized by the Geological Society of the Philippines.
-Currently, Isarog vent displays gas seepages, warm springs, and steaming vents.